Judge Ed McKenna responds to accusations of improper conduct, won’t step away from leadership post

 McKenna closed his response with a warning, citing a rule prohibiting statements that a lawyer “knows to be false … concerning the qualifications, integrity or record of a judge.”

 “I intend no actions and I’m not asking you for an apology.
-I simple ask that each of you initiate an effort to publicly correct your errors,” he wrote.
+I simply ask that each of you initiate an effort to publicly correct your errors,” he wrote.

 Holmes and Khandelwal don’t seem to be backing down.
 In a joint statement Thursday, they said their concerns have not been assuaged.